Listen Transcript Share this on:

 10:45

 And I spent 35 years there.
-Eighteen of those years, I traveled around the country, and my job was to set up their sales departments, or what we called admissions departments, and hire and train people.
+18 Of those years I traveled around the country, and my job was to set up their sales departments, or what we called admissions departments, and hire and train people.
 The interesting part is that the number of schools they had were 48 schools in 18 states.
 And their.
-The majority of their business came from their technical auto repair schools.
+The majority of their business came from their technical auto repair school.

 11:15